franciscosucre/capitole-microservices/README.md

 It is divided in the following microservices:

-1. **database:** A microservice that hosts a MongoDB server with all the differente databases used in all the other services.
+**1. database:** A microservice that hosts a MongoDB server with all the differente databases used in all the other services.
-2. **phones:** A microservice that hosts an REST API implemented with ExpressJS 4 with all the endpoints with logic relative to phones.
+**2. phones:** A microservice that hosts an REST API implemented with ExpressJS 4 with all the endpoints with logic relative to phones.
 Some of the functionality of this microservices are creating phones, marking a group of phones as sold and obtaining the current phone catalog.
 For scabililty (following the microservice arquitecture) , it uses it's own database hosted in the database service.
-3. **orders:** A microservice that hosts an REST API implemented with ExpressJS 4 with all the endpoints with logic relative to orders.
+**3. orders:** A microservice that hosts an REST API implemented with ExpressJS 4 with all the endpoints with logic relative to orders.
 Some of the functionality of this microservices are creating orders and list orders.
 For scabililty (following the microservice arquitecture) , it uses it's own database hosted in the database service.
 It communicates with the phone service through HTTP requests.

 **Language:** Javascript (NodeJS 8.11.3 LTS)